-If you have a history of seizures from any cause, you are more likely to have a seizure with alcohol abuse.
-Standard seizure medicines may not prevent alcohol withdrawal seizures.
+If you have had a seizure from any cause, you are more at risk for a seizure from alcohol abuse.
+Seizure medicines may not prevent seizures that are caused by alcohol withdrawal.

-When you have a seizure because of alcohol, you are more likely to develop DTs.
-DTs are the worst stage of the alcohol withdrawal syndrome.
-If it happens, it usually begins about 3 to 5 days after your last drink.
-It is potentially life-threatening.
+When you have a seizure due to alcohol, you are more likely to develop DTs.
+DTs are the worst stage of the alcohol withdrawal process.
+If it happens, it often starts about 3 to 5 days after your last drink.
+It can be life-threatening.

 Symptoms of DTs include: